 Sigma 35mm 1.4 Art:

-I was using this Sigma lens when I was shooting Nikon.
-It offers an AF/MF switch, a much nicer focus ring with mechanical coupling and you can get it for about half the price.
+The Sigma 35mm 1.4 Art offers an AF/MF switch, a much nicer focus ring with mechanical coupling and you can get it for about half the price.

 Sample variation is less of an issue here so the average Sigma should outperform the average Sony resolutionwise, contrast may be slightly higher on the Sony though.
-Bokeh is hard to judge without having both lenses compared directly, the average opinion is probably that the Sony has better bokeh rendering, but I am not so sure about that.
-I am not sure about the differences regarding the AF either, as I haven’t tested any of the native Sigma lenses yet.
+Bokeh is slightly nicer on the Sony, but only in certain situations this will be visible.

 buy from B&H | amazon.com | amazon.de for ~770$ (affiliate links)